espressodespresso/BankAPI/README.md

 ```

 ## Available Calls
-T can be defined by the model classes Account(Deposit Account), CurrentAccount or LTDepositAccount
-AccountTypes are either DEPOSITACCOUNT, CURRENTACCOUNT or LTDEPOSITACCOUNT
+T can be defined by the model classes Account(Deposit Account), CurrentAccount or LTDepositAccount.
+AccountTypes are either DEPOSITACCOUNT, CURRENTACCOUNT or LTDEPOSITACCOUNT.
 Both are required... sorry

 #### AccountService